 Task: Create a crash diagram for the area around the intersection of University Avenue and Shattuck Avenue in Berkeley, California.
 Focus only on head-on and rear-end crashes between cars that were proceeding straight before crashing.

 In the SWITRS GIS Map tool, query the following customized conditions.
 (If you have not used the SWITRS GIS Map before, click here for the user guide.)

 - County: Alameda

 - City: Berkeley

-- Collision Factor: Collision Type = 'Head-On' and 'Rear-End'
+- Crash Factor: Type of Crash = 'Head-On' and 'Rear End'

 - Party Factor: Movement Preceding Crash = 'Proceeding Straight'

 - Victim Factor: Party Number = '0 to 2'

 In this example, select the 8 crashes around the intersection of University Avenue and Shattuck Avenue.
 Then, click Create Crash Diagram in the Results box.